- Management Team

 Hull, East Yorkshire, Holy Trinity Parish Church:- One of Britain's largest and most beautiful parish churches, its tower houses a magnificent Taylor twelve plus three additional semi-tones.
 In addition to the ringing peal, Taylor's cast an automated carillon of 23 bells in 2012/13, and this has proved a very popular addition to the bell sounds emanating from Holy Trinity.
 An order has now been received to cast the bottom two semi-tones to complete a 25 bell, two octave carillon.(Update: Both bells were delivered to Holy Trinity on Saturday 26th November- hanging will proceed once all permissions are in place.)

 Cotterstock, Northamptonshire, St Andrew's Parish Church:- A major restoration is to be undertaken at Cotterstock with a project partly funded by the Heritage Lottery Fund.
 The 8 cwt ring of five and their fittings will be removed from the tower and brought back to the Foundry.
 The bells will be conserved and tuned, and augmented to six with a newly cast treble to match.
 With the exception of the wheel centres, which will be restored, all new ringing fittings will be manufactured.
 New RSJ's will be fitted beneath the bell frame to provide extra support, and a new extension bell frame will be manufactured for the new treble bell.
 A rope guide will be manufactured and installed to improve the ease of handling for the ringers.
 Before the bells are rehung two new access ladders will be manufactured and installed.
-(Update: Bells have been cleaned.
-New seating pads have been cast, and tuning is underway.
-Manufacture of fittings is progressing.)
+(Update: Tuning has been completed and new cast iron headstocks have been fitted.
+The bell wheels have been altered to accommodate the new headstocks, and restored with new soling and shrouding.
+New treble was cast on 6th April.)

 Rainford, Merseyside, All Saints' Parish Church:- This church houses a classic Taylor ring of eight with a 13 cwt tenor bell.
 The installation dates from 1904 and maintenance work will now be undertaken to keep things in good order.
 The forked topped clappers, together with crown staples, will be returned to the Foundry for complete restoration, and seven of the eight bell pads will be replaced with new so that the bells seat correctly on their headstocks.

 Richmond, North Yorkshire, St Mary's Parish Church:- The PCC of this church has placed an order for a major restoration and recasting of this 11 cwt ring of eight.
 A completely new ring of eight bells, tenor 11 cwts will be cast to replace the existing ring, and these will be hung on new fittings in a new cast iron and galvanised steel bellframe of "Lowside" design.
 The oldest five bells from the existing ring date from circa 1500, 1697 & 1739, and these will be retained and hung on a new galvanised frame for chiming.
 A galvanised walkway above the bells will also be manufactured and installed above the new ring of bells.
 (Update: This new ring has been cast and tuning has been completed.
-New bell wheels are now complete, and gudgeons have been fitted to the headstocks.
-The manufacture of the new bell frame components nears completion, and its construction will begin shortly. )
+New bell wheels are now complete, and the headstocks have been fitted to the bells.
+The manufacture of the new bell frame began on Monday 27th March and nears completion, with bells and fittings being assembled in it before dismantling.
+The old bells have been removed from the tower and are at Loughborough )

 Brinkworth, Wiltshire, St Michael & All Angels:- The back five of this 18 cwt ring of six were cast in 1663 by William III & Richard II Purdue, the treble being added by Mears & Stainbank in 1924.
 The parish has now placed an order for the bells to be removed from the tower to Loughborough, and for all new fittings to be manufactured for them.
 It is known that the 3rd and tenor bells are cracked in the crown, and these will be repaired by specialist welding.
 The other bells will be examined by dye penetration testing to check that they are sound, and any others found to be cracked will also be welded.
 The bellframe is of cast iron and was manufactured by Warners in 1903, and this will be retained when the bells are rehung.
 (Update: Bells have been transported to Soundweld for crown repairs.)